djipco/webmidi/website/api/classes/Output.md

 data being sent.

 The parameters can be specified using any number notation (decimal, hex, binary, etc.).
-Therefore, the code above is equivalent this code:
+Therefore, the code above is equivalent to this code:

 ```js
 WebMidi.outputs[0].sendSysex(66, [1, 2, 3, 4, 5]);